World Lewy Body Dementia Day, January 28, 2025

 HOW YOU CAN HELP

-Get involved and help to spread the word about Lewy Body Dementia, and celebrate January 28th’s World Lewy Body Dementia Day by adding, commenting and sharing posts about it on social media; emailing friends and colleagues; and speaking about it openly wherever possible.
+Get involved and help to spread the word about Lewy Body Dementia, and celebrate January 28th’s World Lewy Body Dementia Day by adding, commenting and sharing posts about it on social media; emailing friends and colleagues; contacting your elected officials; and speaking about it openly wherever possible.
 Getting actively involved in online and local support groups, and supporting your regional LBD groups makes a distinct difference to those living with LBD.

 About Lewy Body International

-Organizations from ten countries on four continents have formed a cooperative alliance to share knowledge and resources to build awareness, increase understanding and improve outcomes and treatments for all people affected by Lewy Body Dementia.
+Organizations from eleven countries on four continents have formed a cooperative alliance to share knowledge and resources to build awareness, increase understanding and improve outcomes and treatments for all people affected by Lewy Body Dementia.
 These dedicated groups and individuals are collectively committed to improving the lives of people who live with, or provide care for persons living with LBD.
 In addition, they are providing education, care partner support, advocacy, community building and outreach to policy makers, the scientific and medical community.

 About Lewy Body Dementia Canada

-For more in formation, visit LewyBodyDementia.ca or email Lewy.CA founder Timothy Hudson
+For more information visit LewyBodyDementia.ca or email Lewy.CA founder Timothy Hudson.